-You won't want to miss your chance to grab an Honor 8 for just $277
+You won't want to miss your chance to grab an Honor 8 for just $259

 Our friends at Thrifter are back again, this time scoring you a sweet deal on the excellent Honor 8 smartphone!

-This price is only available for the midnight black version of the phone, but some of the other colors are on sale as well.
+This price is only available for the Sapphire Blue version of the phone, but some of the other colors are on sale as well.
 Stop delaying and pick one of these up for yourself today!

 For more great deals be sure to check out our friends at Thrifter now!